 The overall crime rate in Chokio - Donnelly is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-The percentage of people in Chokio - Donnelly who are college-educated is somewhat higher than the average US community of 21.84%: 25.92% of adults in Chokio - Donnelly have at least a bachelor's degree.
+The overall education level of Chokio - Donnelly is somewhat higher than in the average US city of 21.84%: 25.92% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Chokio - Donnelly in 2022 was $42,192, which is upper middle income relative to Minnesota and the nation.
 This equates to an annual income of $168,768 for a family of four.
 However, Chokio - Donnelly contains both very wealthy and poor people as well.